Turkey, Russia dispute facts after attack on Turkish outpost in Syria

-The rebel-held pocket is home to hundreds of thousands of people who fled other parts of Syria as government forces advanced through the country since Moscow joined the war on the side of Assad in 2015, tipping the conflict in his favour.
+The rebel-held pocket is home to hundreds of thousands of people who fled other parts of Syria as government forces advanced through the country since Moscow joined the war on the side of Assad in 2015, tipping the conflict in his favor.

 Since April this year, government forces have increased their shelling and bombing of the area, killing scores of people and sending hundreds of thousands again to flight.

 The rebels say the government action is part of a campaign for an assault that would breach the de-escalation agreement.
-The government and its Russian allies say the action is in response to rebel violations including the presence in a demilitarised zone of fighters blacklisted as terrorists.
+The government and its Russian allies say the action is in response to rebel violations including the presence in a demilitarized zone of fighters blacklisted as terrorists.